tjbai/blog/src/content/blog/github-wrapped.md

     </table>
 </div>

-Unsurprisingly, the top of this list is dominated by some private research repositores (evolver, ddm, argo) along with a couple course projects from this past semester (avlm, llmr).
-Collectively, those repos are exclusively language model-related research projects.
+Unsurprisingly, the top of this list is dominated by private research repos (evolver, ddm, argo) along with a couple course projects from this past semester (avlm, llmr).
+Collectively, these are exclusively language model-related research projects—quite a shift from just over a year ago when I was posting things like [PyTorch is Not Pleasant](https://blog.tjbai.com/pytorch-is-not-pleasant).
 Sign of the times.

 Past that, there's a steep fall off and the rest is a mix of random homework repos (bstat, cogai, cv) or personal websites/productivity tools (blog, front, ji).
-It's funny to see my [Advent of Code](https://en.wikipedia.org/wiki/Advent_of_Code) repo (aoc) in 6th place, considering all those commits were exclusively made during a 2-3 week period at the start of December.
+It's funny to see my Advent of Code repo (aoc) in 6th place, considering all those commits came from a 2-3 week period at the start of December.

 ## Work Patterns